ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Once successfully completed an EDHOC execution, C and RS are expected to preserve the EDHOC state of such an execution, as long as the authentication credentials of both C and RS, namely AUTH\_CRED\_C and AUTH\_CRED\_RS are valid.
 This especially consists in preserving the secret key PRK\_out attained at the end of the EDHOC execution.

-In case C has to establish a new OSCORE Security Context with RS, and as long as the outcome of their previously completed EDHOC execution is still valid, C and RS MUST rely on the EDHOC-KeyUpdate function defined in {{Section 4.2.2 of I-D.ietf-lake-edhoc}} as further specified in the rest of this section, rather than re-running the EDHOC protocol.
+In case C has to establish a new OSCORE Security Context with RS, and as long as the outcome of their previously completed EDHOC execution is still valid, C and RS MUST rely on the EDHOC-KeyUpdate function defined in {{Section I of I-D.ietf-lake-edhoc}} as further specified in the rest of this section, rather than re-running the EDHOC protocol.
 When supporting this profile, both C and RS MUST support the EDHOC-KeyUpdate function.
 The procedure is sketched in {{key-update-procedure}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
    C                            RS